(888) 552-6760 SCHEDULE AN APPOINTMENT

 Hormone replacement therapy

-Medical oncologist Linda Bosserman, MD, PhD, weighs in on the the safety of hormone replacement therapy for women.
+Medical oncologist Linda Bosserman, MD, PhD, weighs in on the safety of hormone replacement therapy for women.

 Hormone replacement therapy (HRT) is the medical equivalent of dinner-party conversations about politics and religion: a subject that draws opinions that are strong and divided—and is certain to evoke spirited debate.